-Once you have a place at university or college, you'll need to organise somewhere to live quickly.
+Once you have a place at university or college, you will need to organise somewhere to live quickly.
 Depending on your situation, you might continue living at home or you might have relations that you can stay with.
-However for many people, college means moving to a new town or city and trying to find a flat for the first time.
+However, for many people, college means moving to a new town or city and trying to find a flat for the first time.

 Choosing the right type of student accommodation

 Lodgings or digs